KasperKen/MC-Server-Script/README.md

 Mincraft Server Installation Automation script
 ==============================================

-######THIS SCRIPT IS DISCONTINUED###### Due to the the inabilaty (lack of initiative) to keep up with Minecrafts constant changes, and Bukkit/Spigots changing Compilation and installation requirements (Thanks licensing) this will no longer be maintained.
-Feel free to fork this and update it if you please.
+No Longer Maintained.
+Due to the phasing out of python 2 this script will be rewritten from the bottom up in python 3 under the BSD license here (N/A)

-######This script downloads, installs, and configures either the vinillia or bukkit minecraft server.
+This script downloads, installs, and configures either the vinillia or bukkit minecraft server.